Why we need a utility scooter

 The cargo box provides ample capacity—about 250 litres or 9 cubic feet

 For comparison, daypacks generally hold around 15 to 25 L, a typical carry-on suitcase fits around 40 L, and most meal delivery bags are in the 25 L to 70 L range.

-Or if this is easier for you to visualize: a 240 L cargo box has enough space for about 75 six-packs, or 450 standard US beverage cans.
+Or if this is easier for you to visualize: a 250 L cargo box has enough space for almost 80 six-packs (470 standard US beverage cans, to be more precise).

 The cargo box on the production model will be substantially larger than the cargo box in the first prototype—which at 140 L already has plenty of room for stuff, as you can see in the clip below.
 (Thanks to careful design, the production model will have additional cargo capacity while maintaining the utility scooter's compact and easy-to-balance overall form.
 The production model will also include a locking lid on the cargo box to keep your items secure.)